owhite/balancing-robot-notes/DOCS/CAN.md

 1. `FlexCAN_T4`’s callback layer is not a pure ISR — it relies on extra plumbing (`events()`) and interrupt dispatch that is brittle.
 2. Different Teensyduino versions break or change callback behavior.
 3. Printing (`Serial.printf`) inside a real ISR would block anyway, making polling safer.
+4. So fuck you, teensy developers

 ### 🛠️ Solution
 - Use **polling (`while (Can1.read(msg))`)** as the base receive method.
 - Add a **ring buffer + dispatcher** in the main loop to emulate callbacks.
-- Define a `canHandler(const CAN_message_t &msg)` that acts like a callback, keeping your logic clean.
+- Define a `canHandler(const CAN_message_t &msg)` that acts like a callback, keeping the logic clean.

 Example dispatcher pattern: